davidiw/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 This defines a proposed Aptos object model with the intent to provide the following properties:
 * Decouple data from ownership
 * Objects are stored as resources within an account
-* OwnerAbility defines ownership of an object
+* OwnerRef defines ownership of an object
 * Heterogeneous types stored in a single container
 * Decoupled data from ownership allows or ownership to be to an ambiguous type
 * Ambiguous types can be homogeneous thus bypassing restrictions on heterogeneous collections
 * Make data immobile, while making ownership of data flexible
 * Resources cannot be easily moved without explicit permission by the module that defines them
-* OwnerAbility has no restrictions where it flows
+* OwnerRef has no restrictions where it flows
 * This allows for a creator to always managed all objects created by them
 * Data is globally accessible
 * Data resides in resources which cannot be moved and therefore are always accessible